-We all breathed a collective sigh of relief after the Food and Drug Administration and Centers for Disease Control and Prevention (CDC) announced that the romaine lettuce scare is officially over.
+We all breathed a collective sigh of relief after the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) announced that the romaine lettuce scare is officially over.
 Phew!

 "The romaine lettuce being sold and served today is NOT the romaine linked to illnesses," the CDC tweeted.
-The contaminated lettuce, linked to a farm in Yuma, Ariz., resulted in 172 cases of E. coli in 32 states, and led to one death.
+The contaminated lettuce, linked to a farm in Yuma, Arizona, resulted in 172 cases of E. coli in 32 states and led to one death.

 You should take your lettuce for a spin.

-Contrary to what you may have heard, packaged lettuces and vegetables labeled as pre-washed should not be washed again, says Quinlan.
+Contrary to what you may have heard, packaged lettuces and vegetables labeled as prewashed should not be washed again, says Quinlan.
 "Any company producing ready-to-eat produce on a large scale is going to be following industry standards for washing," she explains.
-That includes a chlorinated rinse, meant to kill bacteria.
-If a contaminant survives the super-powered cleaning (which happens on very rare occasions, says Quinlan), your home-washing won't do any good.
-More than that, re-washing increases the chance of cross-contaminating your lettuce with the bacteria (from, say, raw chicken) that could be lingering in your kitchen.
+That includes a chlorinated rinse meant to kill bacteria.
+If a contaminant survives the superpowered cleaning (which does happen on very rare occasions, says Quinlan), your rewashing won't do any good.
+More than that, rewashing increases the chance of cross-contaminating your lettuce with the bacteria (from, say, raw chicken) that could be lingering in your kitchen.

 Maybe don’t eat sprouts.
 Ever.

-When it comes to organic vs. non-organic, it's basically a wash.
+When it comes to organic versus nonorganic, it’s basically a wash.

 What Do YOU Think?

 Do you worry about pathogens in your produce?
-Anything you do to try to reduce your risk of getting sick?
-Anything you'll start doing after reading Quinlan's advice?
+What do you do to try to reduce your risk of getting sick?
+Is there anything you'll start doing after reading Quinlan's advice?